Thinkwise/docs/docs/kb/report_service.md

 These background workers also perform the calls to *rpt_get_parmtrs* and *rpt_set_report* for the service.

 If an error occurs during a call to *rpt_set_report* the background worker is terminated.
-This is done because an error inside *rpt_set_report* could mean that the failing or completed report has not been removed from the result set is returned by *rpt_get_reports*, in which case the service might potentially be generating the same report indefinitely.
+This is done because an error inside *rpt_set_report* could mean that the failing or completed report has not been removed from the result set that is returned by *rpt_get_reports*, in which case the service might potentially be generating the same report indefinitely.

 Instead of allowing this behaviour, a design choice was made to terminate the service itself if all background workers are stopped because in such a case there is a good chance that something is wrong with the implementation of the *rpt_set_report* procedure.